Book Now

 The mangroves in this park are different from those found in South Asia.

 The park also has many other types of trees, some of which are only found in this area.
-It is home to various animals, including crocodiles, hippos, bush bucks, reedbucks, snakes, and several primate species.
+It is home to various animals, including crocodiles, hippos, bushbucks, reedbucks, snakes, and several primate species.

 Maiko National Park